sourcegraph/handbook/content/departments/finance/deal-desk.md

 - We coordinate internal approvals of paperwork with other internal stakeholders
 - We support Sales throughout the deal closing process.

-You can reach out to us through our #deal-desk slack Channel or through our alias: dealdesk@sourcegraph.com
+You can reach out to us through our #deal-desk slack Channel or through our alias: dealdesk@sourcegraph.com.

+Desk Desk process updates and announcements will be communicated via #deal-desk and #sales Slack channels.

+Deal Desk´s SLA is one business day.
+Please flag any urgent request or inquiry to ensure appropriate coverage.

+Support during holidays and PTOs will be announced via the #deal-desk Slack channel.

 # Resources & Useful Links